fzyukio/koe/README.md

 ## How to install, run and deploy this on your own?

-I recommend using the official website at https://koe.io.ac.nz.
+We recommend using the official website at https://koe.io.ac.nz.
 However if you want to run Koe on your own computer/server, here's how:

 [Install](docs/INSTALL.md)